2005 United Kingdom general election: Results

 At 04:28 BST, it was announced that Labour had won Corby, giving them 324 seats in the House of Commons out of those then declared and an overall majority, Labour's total reaching 355 seats out of the 646 House of Commons seats.
 Labour received 35.3% of the popular vote, equating to approximately 22% of the electorate on a 61.3% turnout, up from 59.4% turnout in 2001.

 As expected, voter disenchantment led to an increase of support for many opposition parties, and caused many eligible to vote, not to turn out.
 Labour achieved a third successive term in office for the first time in their history, though with reduction of the Labour majority from 167 to 67 (as it was before the declaration of South Staffordshire).
 As it became clear that Labour had won an overall majority, Michael Howard, the leader of the Conservative Party, announced his intention to retire from frontline politics.
 The final seat to declare was the delayed poll in South Staffordshire, at just after 1 a.m. on Friday 24 June.

 The election was followed by further criticism of the UK electoral system.
 Calls for reform came particularly from Lib Dem supporters, citing that they received only just over 10% of the overall seats with 22.1% of the popular vote.
 The only parties to win a substantially higher percentage of seats than they achieved in votes were Labour, the Democratic Unionist Party, Sinn Féin, and Health Concern, which ran only one candidate.
 The results of the election give a Gallagher index of dis-proportionality of 16.76.

-The Labour Government claimed that being returned to office for a third term for the first time ever showed the public approval of Labour's governance and the continued unpopularity of the Conservatives.
-Nevertheless, Labour's vote declined to 35.3%, the lowest share of the popular vote to have formed a majority government in the history of the UK House of Commons.
+The Labour government claimed that being returned to office for a third term for the first time ever showed the public approval of Labour's governance and the continued unpopularity of the Conservatives.
+Nevertheless, Labour's vote declined to 35.3%, the second lowest share of the popular vote to have formed a majority government in the House of Commons.
 In many areas the collapse in the Labour vote resulted in a host of seats changing hands.
 Labour also failed to gain any new seats, almost unique in any election since 1945.
 As well as losing seats to the Tories and the Liberal Democrats, Labour also lost Blaenau Gwent, its safest seat in Wales, to Independent Peter Law, and Bethnal Green and Bow to Respect candidate George Galloway.